pnp/sp-dev-samples/Samples/WebHooks.Nodejs/readme.md

 ### Azure AD application and certificate configuration
 - Create a new Azure AD application
-- Give the application the following permissions: **Read and write items in all site collections**
+- Give the application the following permissions: **Read and write items and lists in all site collections**

 ![Read & Write permissions](./assets/azure-ad-permissions.png)